roquealex/ucsc-ext/EMBD.X412.4/final/README.md

 sudo pip install pandas
 ~~~

-And was tested only with python 2.7 and spark 3.3
+And was tested only with python 2.7 and spark 2.3.3

+Instructions to run are listed at the end of this document.

 ### Messaging